 Five years ago, I was in a sink or swim situation in my life.
 There was no time to waste — I needed to figure out exactly how to create a viable business immediately.
 I put myself on a strict information diet and that, I believe, made all the difference.

 What is an information diet?

-An information diet is the process of being highly selective about the information that you put into your mind.
-On an information diet, you want only high quality, high value information and no junk.
+An information diet is a process of being highly selective about the information that you put into your mind.
+On an information diet, you want only high quality, high-value information and no junk.
 Just as junk food can make your body fat and bloated, allowing too much of “just any kind” of information can do the same.

 The other critical part of an information diet is silence.
 Before I went on my information diet, I had to have the TV on in the background as I made dinner or fell asleep.
 I had to have the radio on in the car.
 I had to have a steady stream of someone else’s messaging fed into my mind so that I could avoid my own thoughts.